Big Agnes Double Z

 Years down the road and hundreds of nights later, I can tell you where these pads will first fail, however.
 Inside the pad are these little hard plastic blocks—they almost feel like Legos—used to reinforce wherever the stabilizing strips connect the top and bottom of the pad.
 These plastic bits are imperceptible while lying on the pad, but there are dozens of them there, and when one rolls the pad up to store it, the edges of these bits press against the face fabric.

 As one can imagine, there are places where these blocks smash against one another when packed, and there will be face fabric between the blocks.
-So, over the course of many hundreds of nights stuffed in a backpack, little pinhole leaks will start popping up all over.
+So, after many hundreds of nights stuffed in a backpack, I can imagine little pinhole leaks might all of a sudden start popping up.
 Moreover, though these blocks do take up very little volume, they somehow prevent the pad from packing down as small as I think it should.
 Though it will weigh less than a comparably-sized foam-core inflatable pad, choosing the Double Z won’t free up much pack space.

 Clean Up & Maintenance: